Conflict of interest disclosure instructions

 - The next page is an initial screening page.
 Move your mouse over underlined words or phrases for definitions.
 Change your screen to full-screen view to better read the definitions.
 Especially important are the reporting exclusions – you may have financial interests that do not need to be disclosed.

-If you have previously submitted a COI disclosure, your responses may pre-populate.
+- If you have previously submitted a COI disclosure, your responses on the initial screening page should pre-populate.
 Change your responses only if your situation has changed since the previous disclosure.
 When you are done, click on the check box at the bottom of the page.

 - InfoEd will again save your responses.
 This may take a few seconds.